mahyarmirrashed/jdd/README.md

 ## Notes

+- The config file is **optional**&mdash;all settings can be provided via CLI flags or environment variables.
-- By default, the daemon watches the directory specified in `root`, resolved relative to the config file’s location.
+- By default, the daemon watches the directory specified in `root`, resolved relative to the config file’s location (if used), or as given by the flag/env.
 - Exclude patterns use glob syntax.
 - Log output goes to `jdd.log` if daemonized, otherwise to stdout.